CivicTechWR/WRvotes/docs/about.md

 - Monitoring local news media
 - Monitoring Facebook and Twitter for election-related news and events
 - Tracking down candidate information (especially websites)
+- Contacting neighbourhood associations and other local groups
 - Helping with promotion